infrahq/infra/README.md

     resource: infra

 # 2. Grant user(s) or group(s) access to a resources
 # Example of granting access to an individual user the `cluster-admin` role.
-The name is specified when installing Infra Engine.
+The name of a resource is specified when installing the Infra Engine at that location.
   - user: you@example.com
     role: cluster-admin                  # cluster_roles required
     resource: kubernetes.example-cluster # limit access to the `example-cluster` Kubernetes cluster

-# Example of granting access to an individual user the 'edit' role in the `web` namespace.
+# Example of granting access to an individual user through assigning them to the 'edit' role in the `web` namespace.
 # In this case, Infra will automatically scope the access to a namespace.
   - user: you@example.com
     role: edit                               # cluster_roles required